 Target date for call for proposals would be June 1 at latest with return date end of July.
 Whitney has found a solution to tech component.

 Two issues before call for proposals go out: Length of sessions and whether to charge presenters and co-presenters.
 One suggestion 60 minutes with 15 minute break. $60 for presenter, $100 for co-presenters.
 Should presenters be members?
+Comment made (unidentified) that presenters used to have to be members, but not sure how long ago.
 Exhibiters like designated lunchtime.

 60 minute and 90 minute sessions.
 Content versus and pedagogy.